qiboteam/qiboopt/README.md

 ## Minimum working example

 This repository can create QAOA circuits given a QUBO.
-For certain applications such as maximum independent set, more functionalities have been build in.
+For certain applications such as maximum independent set and traveling salesman problem, more functionalities have been coded to prepare the QUBO faster.

 For example, to construct a [Maximal Independent Set](https://en.wikipedia.org/wiki/Maximal_independent_set) problem instance as a QUBO and solving it using [QAOA](https://arxiv.org/abs/1709.03489):